dbt-labs/docs.getdbt.com/website/docs/docs/deploy/continuous-integration.md

 ### SQL linting <Lifecycle status="beta" />

 When enabled for your CI job, dbt invokes [SQLFluff](https://sqlfluff.com/) which is a modular and configurable SQL linter that warns you of complex functions, syntax, formatting, and compilation errors.
-By default, it lints all the SQL files in your project.
+By default, it lints all the changed SQL files in your project.

 If the linter runs into errors, you can specify whether dbt should fail the job or continue running it.
 When failing jobs, it helps reduce compute costs by avoiding builds for pull requests that don't meet your SQL code quality CI check.